 It's a common stereotype that all men think about is sports and sex.
 What if one of these made the other one better?
 Medical research now shows that healthy living (which might include sports) combined with healthy eating can actually help prevent erectile dysfunction.

 In this video, internist Paul Knoepflmacher, MD, explains how living an active and healthy lifestyle can help maintain a healthy sex life.

 Many cases of erectile dysfunction are caused by health problems such as diabetes or blockages in the arteries.
-In fact, erectile dysfunction may be a sign that heart disease is under way.
-Smoking, being overweight, high cholesterol, high blood pressure and too much alcohol can also contribute to erectile dysfunction.
+In fact, erectile dysfunction is often one of the first signs that heart disease is under way.
+(Here’s how heart disease affects the body, causing complications such as erectile dysfunction.)

 Erectile dysfunction can be difficult to talk about, but it is more common than you may think.
 Erectile dysfunction affects around 30 million men in the United States, so don't be embarrassed to talk to your doctor about it.
-Today there are good treatments for erectile dysfunction available.
+Here are tips for talking to your doctor about ED.